-- Continuina education/training (c) standards for all school nutrition program managers.
+- Continuing education/trainingstandards for all school nutrition program directors.
+Each school year, the school food authority must ensure that all school nutrition program directors, (including acting directors, at the discretion of the State agency) complete annual continuing education/training.
+For the school year beginning July 1, 2015, program directors must complete eight hours of annual training.
+Beginning July 1, 2016, twelve hours of annual training are required.
+The annual training must include, but is not limited to, administrative practices (including training in application, certification, verification, meal counting, and meal claiming procedures), as applicable, and any other specific topics identified by FNS, as needed, to address Program integrity or other critical issues.
+Continuing education/training required under this paragraph is in addition to the food safety training required in the first year of employment under paragraph (b)(1)(v) of this section. - (c) Continuing education/training standards for all school nutrition program managers.
 Each school year, the school food authority must ensure that all school nutrition program managers have completed annual continuing education/training.
 For the school year beginning July 1, 2015, program managers must complete six hours of annual training.
 Beginning July 1, 2016, ten hours of annual training are required.
-The annual training must include, but is not limited to, the following topics, as applicable: - (1) Administrative practices (including training in application, certification, verification, meal counting, and meal claiming procedures); - (2) The identification of reimbursable meals at the point of service; - (3) Nutrition; - (4) Health and safety standards; and - (5) Any specific topics identified by FNS, as needed, to address Program integrity or other critical issues. - (d) Continuing education/training standards for all staff with responsibility for school nutrition programs.
+The annual training must include, but is not limited to, the following topics, as applicable: - (1) Administrative practices (including training in application, certifi-

+- cation, verification, meal counting, and meal claiming procedures); - (2) The identification of reimbursable meals at the point of service: - (3) Nutrition; - (4) Health and safety standards: and - (5) Any specific topics identified by FNS, as needed, to address Program integrity or other critical issues. - Continuina education/training (b) standards for all staff with responsibility for school nutrition programs.
 Each school year, the school food authority must ensure that all staff with responsibility for school nutrition programs that work an average of at least 20 hours per week, other than school nutrition program directors and managers, completes annual training in areas applicable to their job.
 For the school year beginning July 1, 2015, staff must complete four hours of annual training.
 Beginning July 1, 2016, six hours of annual training are required.
 Part-time staff working an average of less than 20 hours per week must complete four hours of annual training beginning July 1, 2015.
-The annual training must include, but is not limited to, the following topics, as applicable to their position and responsibilities:

-- (1) Free and reduced price eligibility; - (2) Application, certification, and verification procedures; - (3) The identification of reimbursable meals at the point of service; - (4) Nutrition; - (5) Health and safety standards; and - (6) Any specific topics identified by FNS, as needed, to address Program integrity or other critical issues. - (e) Summary of required minimum continued education/training standards and flexibilities.
+The annual training must include, but is not limited to, the following topics, as applicable to their position and responsibilities: - (1) Free and reduced price eligibility; - (2) Application, certification, and verification procedures; - (3) The identification of reimbursable meals at the point of service; - (4) Nutrition; - (5) Health and safety standards: and - (6) Any specific topics identified by FNS, as needed, to address Program integrity or other critical issues. - (e) Summary of required minimum continued education/training standards and flexibilities.
 The annual training requirements for school nutrition program managers, directors, and staff summarized in the following chart are effective beginning July 1, 2015.
 Program managers, directors, and staff hired on or after January 1 of each school year must complete half of their required annual training hours before the end of the school year.
-At the discretion of the State agency: - (1) Acting and temporary staff, substitutes, and volunteers must complete training in one or more of the topics listed in paragraph (d) of this section, as applicable, within 30 calendar days of their start date; and - (2) School nutrition program personnel may carry over excess annual training hours to an immediately previous or subsequent school year and demonstrate compliance with the training requirements over a period of two school years, provided that some training hours are completed each school year.
+At the discretion of the State agency:

+(1) Acting and temporary staff, substitutes, and volunteers must complete training in one or more of the topics listed in paragraph (d) of this section, as applicable, within 30 calendar days of their start date; and

+(2) School nutrition program personnel may carry over excess annual training hours to an immediately previous or subsequent school year and demonstrate compliance with the training requirements over a period of two school years, provided that some training hours are completed each school year.